mvolkmann/blog/src/tailwind.md

 A small color swatch is displayed in front of each Tailwind class name that represents a color.

-To enable {% aTargetBlank "https://emmet.io/", "Emmett" %}
+To enable {% aTargetBlank "https://emmet.io/", "Emmet" %}
 completions of Tailwind CSS class names, add the following in the VS Code `settings.json` file: